sstelfox/stelfox.net/content/notes/certificate_authority.md

 until I get around to updating it.***

-This page goes through how to create a local PKI infrastructure for use with all the other components listed in this wiki and many not mentioned at all.
+This page goes through how to create a local PKI infrastructure for use with all the other components listed in my notes and many may not mention it at all.
 It uses OpenSSL and provides scripts, information about choices made during the process and where to go next.

 ## Security Notes